 A Sense of the Mysterious: Science and the Human SpiritVintage #ad - From the bestselling author of einstein's Dreams comes this lyrical and insightful collection of science writing that delves into the mysteries of the scientific process--physics, astronomy, mathamatics--and exposes its beauty and intrigue.
 In these brilliant essays, lightman explores the emotional life of science, the creative moment, the power of imagination, and the alternate ways in which scientists and humanists think about the world.

-A Sense of the Mysterious: Science and the Human Spirit #ad - Along the way, richard feynman, he provides in-depth portraits of some of the great geniuses of our time, including Albert Einstein, Edward Teller, and astronomer Vera Rubin.
+Along the way, richard feynman, he provides in-depth portraits of some of the great geniuses of our time, including Albert Einstein, Edward Teller, and astronomer Vera Rubin.
 Thoughtful, and wonderfully original, beautifully written, A Sense of the Mysterious confirms Alan Lightman's unique position at the crossroads of science and art.

 Searching for Stars on an Island in MaineVintage #ad - But one summer evening, lightman was overcome by the overwhelming sensation that he was merging with something larger than himself—a grand and eternal unity, while looking at the stars from a small boat at sea, a hint of something absolute and immaterial.
 What he gives us is a profound inquiry into the human desire for truth and meaning, and a journey along the different paths of religion and science that become part of that quest.